reyvhernandez/never-herd/README.md

 * ```usephp72```
 * ```usephp71```
 * ```usephp70```
+* ```usereset``` - when getting error when switching, you can try this command to reset to version PHP 8.3, and retry switching to your desired version
-You may need to re-run ```arm valet park or link``` after switching from not recommended PHP version
+* You may need to re-run ```arm valet park or link``` after switching from not recommended PHP version

 ### switch node version
 * ```nvm install {node_version}``` - install node version for more info visit https://github.com/nvm-sh/nvm